 New Zealand's reforms are "delivering good results," according to the Financial Action Task Force.
 Still, the country needs to increase advantageous ownership accountability, enhance oversight of some industries monitoring irregular transactions, and properly monitor compliance with financial sanctions to avoid terrorist financing.

 According to the paper, the Reserve Bank's AML-CTF banking sector management should be expanded in size and depth.
 According to the evaluation, New Zealand has successfully combated criminal finances since participating in fighting organized crime.

 The FATF appreciated many elements of New Zealand's AML/CFT protocols.
 For example, according to the paper, the country's law enforcement authorities routinely use financial intelligence to track alleged illegal transactions, investigate and prosecute fraud, and retrieve the proceeds of crime.

 New Zealand also needs to monitor those industries, such as lawyers, accountants, and real estate brokers, who have recently been placed under the country's AML measures and must now set up procedures and mechanisms to combat AML/ CFT, according to the organization.

 After implementing steps to reduce risks relating to businesses and limited partnerships in recent years, the FATF proposed that New Zealand increase the clarity and availability of correct and existing valid beneficial ownership details of companies, such as limited liability companies and corporations, which can be used to launder dirty money.

-Sanction Scanner complies with all regulations of FATF.
-With Sanction Scanner's AML Solutions, you can precisely implement AML Regulations and protect your company from criminal sanction.
+The sanction Scanner complies with all regulations of FATF.
+With Sanction Scanner's AML Solutions, you can precisely implement AML Regulations and protect your company from criminal sanctions.
 For more information, please get in touch with us.